Explosive Struggle Ignites Acclaimed Drama - The Velocity of Autumn, through April 26.

 The Studio’s production stars well-known Valley director and actress Judy Rollings in the title role.
 “I love the character of Alexandra,” says Rollings.
 “She struggles heroically as she faces one of the biggest challenges in life.
 She is desperately trying to hold onto her independence and her dignity, while life and her children are trying to take both of them away.”

 On relating to the character, Rollings said “I have grown sons who are the light of my life and sometimes the bane of my existence.
 I connect with Alexandra in her deep love for and struggles with her son, with her grief for what life takes away, and for the joy life can give.
 She's a brave, irascible, and feisty lady who has won my heart.”

 Robyn Allen directs The Studio production, with Brad Allen performing the role of Alexandra’s son, Chris.
 Playwright Eric Coble has penned numerous scripts for both adults and children of various ages, including the stage adaptation of the Newberry Award-winning book, The Giver.
 He is available for interview.

-Theatre Artists Studio presents Gina Gionfriddo's, Rapture, Blister, Burn from January 16 through February 1, 2015, at The Studio, 4848 E. Cactus Rd, #406, Scottsdale, AZ 85254.
-Show times are Thursday, Friday and Saturday nights at 7:30 pm and Sundays at 2:00 pm.
+Surprising, suspenseful, funny and exquisitely and devastatingly poignant, The Velocity of Autumn is presented by Theatre Artists Studio from April 10-26 at The Studio, 4848 E. Cactus Rd, #406, in Scottsdale.
+Show times are Thursday, Friday and Saturday nights at 7:30 p.m. and Sundays at 2:00 p.m.

-Tickets are $20 for General Admission; $10 for Students 25 & Under and $15 for Groups of 10 or More, Seniors 65 & Over & Members of the Military (active or retired).
-For tickets, call the box office at 602-765-0120 or visit our TICKETS PAGE.
+Tickets are $20 for General Admission, $10 for Students 25 & Under and $15 for Groups of 10 or More, Seniors 65 and over and Members of the Military.
+For tickets, call the box office at 602-765-0120 or visit our TICKETS page.

 This production is being presented under the auspices of the Actor's Equity Association Members Project Code.